st-tech/gatling-commander/docs/quickstart-guide.md

 If `failFast` in `config.yaml` is set to `true`, subsequent load tests on the same service will not be performed if the load test results include a failed response.

 ### Discontinuation when target latency is exceeded
-zozo-mlops-loadtest-cli allows you to set a target latency threshold for each service and discontinue subsequent load tests if exceeds the threshold.
+Gatling Commander allows you to set a target latency threshold for each service and discontinue subsequent load tests if exceeds the threshold.
 To perform a latency threshold check, set both `targetLatency` and `targetPercentile` in `config.yaml`.

 - targetPercentile